Skip to main contentSkip to navigation

 Why Board Repair IS Data Recovery for Encrypted SSDs

 Most data recovery labs outsource board-level failures or declare them unrecoverable.
 We don't.
 We locate the failed component using FLIR thermal imaging, replace the shorted PMIC or damaged capacitor with a Hakko FM-2032, & bring the original controller back to life.
-When the controller boots, the AES-256 encryption keys are intact & your data is accessible through PC-3000.
+When the controller boots, the AES-256 encryption keys are intact & the controller's own firmware decrypts the NAND & serves data over standard NVMe to the imaging host.

 Board repair isn't a separate service from data recovery for Innogrit SSDs.
 The encryption keys are fused to the controller silicon.
 If the controller is dead, chip-off yields only ciphertext.
 Reviving the original controller is the only recovery path.
 NVMe board repair: $600–$900.